 We’ve all been there before.
 You turn the key on your car and…nothing.
-Not even the tell-tale clicking sound of the starter solenoid.
-Often, restoring power and getting your vehicle started is just a matter of cleaning the battery terminals.
+Not even the telltale clicking of the starter solenoid.
+Often, corrosion on the battery terminals is preventing a good connection.
+Here are some simple ways to clean and prevent car battery corrosion.

 A battery is just one big chemical reaction, and the white, scaly deposits on the posts are simply one of the byproducts.